SAP/ui5-webcomponents/docs/5-development/4-properties.md

 ### Properties / Attributes

-In this article, we will discuss properties in the context of UI5 web components and how to define your own.
+In this article, we will discuss properties in the context of UI5 Web Components.

-Properties are custom attributes that allow developers to control the state of the component.
+Properties allow you to configure the state of your component.

 By default, for each property, there is an equivalent attribute.
 Attributes have the same names as properties but in `kebab-case` rather than `camelCase`.
-Properties of type `Object` or `Array` and properties with `noAttribute` set to true do not have an attribute equivalent.
+Properties of type `Object` or `Array` and properties with `noAttribute` set to `true` do not have an attribute equivalent.

 ## @property decorator